mjmaurya/mjmaurya/README.md

 <br />

-Hi, I'm [Manoj](http://mjmaurya.github.io/), a Final year CS Undergrad 🚀 from India, currently,I have Worked as an SDE Intern at Geminid Systems and Microcen Web Technology.
-Beside's programming, I enjoy playing cricket and traveling.
+Hi, I'm [Manoj](http://mjmaurya.github.io/), a versatile full-stack developer specializing in the MEAN stack, adept at crafting robust web solutions from frontend to backend.
+With a keen eye for detail and a passion for problem-solving, I excel in creating dynamic and intuitive user experiences while ensuring seamless functionality and performance.
+My expertise spans Angular for front-end development, Node.js and Express.js for back-end solutions, and MongoDB for efficient data management.
+With a collaborative mindset and a drive for innovation, I am committed to delivering high-quality, scalable applications that exceed expectations..

   <img align="right" width="500" height="320" src="https://cdn.dribbble.com/users/1235346/screenshots/3956212/dribbble_01.gif"/>
 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I'm Looking for an SDE Role;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: [@Instagram](https://instagram.com/mj_manojk), [@Twitter](https://twitter.com/gcssmanoj);
+- 📫 How to reach me: [@Instagram](https://instagram.com/mj.cs_), [@Twitter](https://x.com/manojkushwaha__);

 **Languages and Tools:**